klaushofrichter/een-preview/README.md

 - Automatic loading of saved credentials from local storage
 - Automatic preview fetching when saved credentials are available
 - Displays camera name after successful retrieval
+- Uses the feeds endpoint with specific parameters for optimal preview images
+- Correctly extracts the multipartUrl from the results array in the API response
+- Retrieves a media session URL and automatically sets the authentication cookie
 - Error handling and display
 - Responsive design
 - Uses direct Axios calls with options objects for API requests